Susurrus-LLC/langua/README.md

 Langua is a web-based tool.
 The user interface is constructed using PHP, so it needs to be run on a server that can handle PHP.

 Langua does not use a database, so it is extremely easy to install.
 Simply download the latest stable release and unpack it onto a server that will run it as a website.

+## Versioning

+Langua uses an unstable Master branch.
+The master branch is used for development, while stable versions are provided as releases.
+Version numbering is similar to [Semantic Versioning](http://semver.org/); versions are listed as x.y.z., wherein z refers to bug fixes and very minor updates, y refers to minor additions and updates to functionality, and x refers to major updates or overhauls to the program that significantly impact workflow or the use of the program.

 **Note: Langua is currently under development and no stable release is yet ready.**